tokio-rs/loom/README.md

 Loom currently does not implement the full C11 memory model.
 Here is the (incomplete) list of unsupported features.
 * `SeqCst` accesses (e.g. `load`, `store`, ..):
-  They are are regarded as `AcqRel`.
+  They are regarded as `AcqRel`.
 That is, they impose weaker synchronization, causing Loom to generate false alarms (not complete).
 See [#180](https://github.com/tokio-rs/loom/issues/180) for example.
 On the other hand, `fence(SeqCst)` is supported.